-Employment Agreements with Named Executive Officers
+Employment Agreements with Other Named Executive Officers

-We also have employment agreements with each of our other Named Executive Officers (the "NEO Employment Agreements").
+We have employment agreements with each of Named Executive Officers other than our CEO (the "NEO Employment Agreements").
 The term of each NEO Employment Agreement begins on the respective effective date and continues until terminated by either party.
 Our Named Executive Officers are eligible to participate in our AIP.
-For fiscal 2021, Mr. Stratton participated at a target rate of 55%, Messrs.
-Dhoot and Molloy participated at a target rate of 40%.
-For fiscal 2021, the Named Executive Officers were also eligible to participate in our LTIP at 70% of their respective average base salaries, as defined in the plan, depending on our performance (based on long-term performance goals).
-Beginning in fiscal 2022, Mr. Stratton will be eligible to participate in future LTIPs at 90% of his average base salary and the participation rate for all other Named Executive Officers will remain 70%.
 Each Named Executive Officer is entitled to vacation and to participate in and receive any other benefits customarily provided by us to our senior executives.

-Each of the NEO Employment Agreements provide that, if the executive officer's employment is terminated by us at any time for any reason other than "justifiable cause" (as defined in the NEO Employment Agreements), disability or death, we are required to pay the executive his then current base salary for five months after the effective date of such termination.
+Each of the NEO Employment Agreements provide that, if the executive officer's employment is terminated by us at any time for any reason other than "justifiable cause" (as defined in the NEO Employment Agreements), disability or death, we are required to pay the executive the executive's then current base salary for five months after the effective date of such termination.
 This severance benefit is conditioned upon the executive's execution of a general release.
 These payments are not made if the executive is terminated with "justifiable cause," the executive resigns, or the executive dies or becomes disabled.
 The Named Executive Officers would also be entitled to additional payments or acceleration of awards under the AIP and LTIP programs, in accordance with the terms of those plans.

-If the Named Executive Officer's employment is terminated at any time within one year following a Change of Control (as defined in the NEO Employment Agreements) other than for "justifiable cause," or if the executive resigns for "good reason," then we will be obligated to pay the executive an amount equal to twelve months of the executive's highest base salary in effect at any time during the six-month period ending on the date of the Change of Control.
+If the Named Executive Officer's employment is terminated at any time within one year following a Change of Control (as defined in the NEO Employment Agreements) other than for "justifiable cause," or if the executive resigns for "good reason" (as defined in the NEO Employment Agreements), then we will be obligated to pay the executive an amount equal to twelve months of the executive's highest base salary in effect at any time during the six-month period ending on the date of the Change of Control.
 This payment also is conditioned upon the executive's execution of a general release.
 Payments made under this provision are to be reduced if and to the extent necessary to avoid any payments or benefits to the executive being treated as "excess parachute payments" within the meaning of Internal Revenue Code Section 280G(b)(i).